enowmbi/simple_extensions/README.md

   ### to_binary
   This method returns the binary representation of a number.
 10.to_binary returns '1010'

-  ### prime?
-  Returns true if a number is prime  and false if it is not.
-10.prime? returns false because it is not a prime number.

 ### Array extensions
   ### max_value
   Returns the item with the highest value in an array of numbers.